599 Lucas Hall (MC 73)

 Online versions of some of my works.

-I founded and administer the premier group blog in the philosophy of mind, called Brains.
+In 2005 I founded, and I administered until 2012, the premier group blog in the philosophy of mind, Brains.

 Some Resources for Students on how to study, write papers, apply to graduate school, publish, and get a job in philosophy.